DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-17-moving-the-position-of-course-status-and-course-actions.md

 Currently, the course status and actions a user can take on a course are only in the sidebar of the course descriptions page.

-We wanted to make the course status and actions more evident and available regardless of the section a user might be in.
+We wanted to make the course status and actions clearer and available regardless of the section a user might be in.

 ## What we changed